-In addition to connecting to a Workspace through Altium Designer – interfacing to it through the Explorer panel and Components panel (for direct interaction with the managed components therein) – you also connect to it through a dedicated browser interface, with access to management interfaces for the various services available as part of the Workspace.
+In addition to connecting to a Workspace through Altium Designer – interfacing to it through the Explorer panel and Components panel (for direct interaction with the components therein) – you also connect to it through a dedicated browser interface, with access to management interfaces for the various services available as part of the Workspace.
 Indeed, with some of these services your only interaction with them is through this browser interface.

 The browser-based interface to a Workspace is actually presented as a constituent part within the overall Altium 365 Platform Interface.
 Access to this interface can be performed in a number of ways.
 Refer to the section Signing in to the Interface, on the Altium 365 Platform Interface page for more details.

 Within the Altium 365 Platform Interface, the area for the active Workspace provides a number of key technologies and services and can be coarsely divided into two groupings, as shown in the following image and listed thereafter.